tarantool/doc/doc/reference/reference_sql/sql.rst

 * Triggers on different tables or views share the same namespace.
 * The statements between BEGIN and END should not refer to the *table-name* mentioned in the ON clause.
-* The statements between BEGIN and END should not contain an INDEXED BY clause.
+* The statements between BEGIN and END should not contain an :ref:`INDEXED BY <sql_indexed_by>` clause.

-SQL triggers are not fired upon Tarantool/NoSQL requests.
+SQL triggers are not activated by Tarantool/NoSQL requests.
-This will change in version 2.2.
+This will change in version a future version.

-On a replica, effects of trigger execution are applied, and the SQL triggers themselves are not fired upon replication events.
+On a :ref:`replica <Replication>`, effects of trigger execution are applied, and the SQL triggers themselves are not fired upon replication events.

-NoSQL triggers are fired both on replica and master, thus if you have a NoSQL trigger on replica, it is fired when applying effects of an SQL trigger.
+NoSQL triggers are fired both on replica and master, thus if you have a :ref:`NoSQL trigger <triggers>` on a replica, it is activated when applying effects of an SQL trigger.

 Actions:

 #.
 Tarantool will throw an error if a rule is violated.
 #.
 Tarantool will create a new trigger.
 #.
-Tarantool effectively executes a COMMIT statement.
+Tarantool effectively executes a :ref:`COMMIT <sql_commit>` statement.

 Examples: